 Too Much Digital Data is Meaningless

 And speaking of numbers, it’s time that we admit that while the ability to measure hordes of metrics at granular levels is one of the selling points of digital marketing, it’s also curse.
-Our Vice President of Digital Strategy talked about this in his blog post 7 Truths I Wish I Knew as a Young Digital Marketer.
+Our Chief Creative Officer talked about this in his blog post 7 Truths I Wish I Knew as a Young Digital Marketer.